What Is Dysphonia?

 When to Seek Help

-Persistent voice changes should be evaluated by an otolaryngologist, especially when they exceed 2-3 weeks of duration or impact professional and social activities.
+Persistent voice changes should be evaluated by an otolaryngologist, especially when they last more than 2-3 weeks or impact professional and social activities.

 Frequently Asked Questions About Dysphonia

-Hoarseness that persists for more than 2-3 weeks should be evaluated with videolaryngoscopy, especially in smokers or former smokers.
-This timeframe is consensus in international guidelines for exclusion of laryngeal malignancy.
+Hoarseness lasting more than 2-3 weeks should be evaluated with videolaryngoscopy, especially in smokers or former smokers.
+This timeframe is consensus in international guidelines for excluding laryngeal malignancy.
 Do not wait longer if there is dysphagia, odynophagia, or associated weight loss.

-No. Whispering requires greater laryngeal muscle effort than normal moderate-volume speech.
-It can worsen dysphonia and increase phonotrauma.
-The ideal is to reduce voice volume but maintain modal voice, or perform relative voice rest when prescribed by the physician.
+No. Whispering requires greater laryngeal muscle effort than normal moderate-volume speech and can worsen dysphonia and increase phonotrauma.
+Better to reduce voice volume while maintaining modal voice, or use relative voice rest when prescribed by the physician.

-No. Vocal nodules are benign lesions and a substantial proportion regress with well-conducted voice therapy.
+No. Vocal nodules are benign lesions, and a substantial proportion regress with well-conducted voice therapy.
 Surgery is generally reserved for fibrosed nodules that do not respond to conservative treatment after several months of adequate voice therapy.
-The differential diagnosis from polyps (which more frequently have surgical indication) is made by videolaryngostroboscopy.
+Differential diagnosis from polyps (which more often require surgery) is made by videolaryngostroboscopy.

 Yes, especially in laryngeal and cervical muscle tension dysphonia.
-Acupuncture reduces hypertonicity of the extrinsic laryngeal musculature, facilitates voice therapy, and can complement the treatment of spasmodic dysphonia.
-The medical acupuncturist defines the individualized protocol with perilaryngeal and distal points.
+Acupuncture reduces hypertonicity of the extrinsic laryngeal musculature, facilitates voice therapy, and can complement spasmodic dysphonia treatment.
+The medical acupuncturist sets the individualized protocol with perilaryngeal and distal points.

-Occupational dysphonia in teachers is very prevalent (up to 30%).
-Management includes: laryngoscopic evaluation, voice therapy with vocal hygiene techniques and efficient voice use, environmental adaptations (microphone, acoustics), and treatment of reflux if present.
-Acupuncture is a useful adjuvant for reduction of muscle tension.
+Occupational dysphonia in teachers is highly prevalent (up to 30%).
+Management includes: laryngoscopic evaluation, voice therapy with vocal hygiene techniques and efficient voice use, environmental adaptations (microphone, acoustics), and reflux treatment if present.
+Acupuncture is a useful adjuvant for reducing muscle tension.

 Yes.
 Laryngopharyngeal reflux (LPR) is a common cause of chronic dysphonia.
 Gastric acid irritates the laryngeal and vocal fold mucosa, causing morning hoarseness, chronic throat clearing, globus pharyngeus, and dry cough.
 Unlike classic gastroesophageal reflux, many patients with LPR do not have heartburn.

-In children, vocal nodules are the most common cause of chronic dysphonia, especially in boys 5 to 10 years old with excessively loud voice.
-The treatment is voice therapy and vocal hygiene, with frequent spontaneous regression at puberty.
+In children, vocal nodules are the most common cause of chronic dysphonia, especially in boys 5 to 10 years old with excessively loud voices.
+Treatment is voice therapy and vocal hygiene, with frequent spontaneous regression at puberty.
 In adults, nodules, polyps, reflux, and functional dysphonia are more common.
 Malignancy, although rare in children, should be excluded at any age with persistent hoarseness.

 Indirectly.
 Liquids do not come into direct contact with the vocal folds — they pass through the esophagus.
 The benefit of warm tea is systemic hydration of the mucous membranes and muscle relaxation from heat.
 Menthol and eugenol may have a mild anti-inflammatory effect on the pharyngeal mucosa.
 Adequate hydration (2 L of water/day) is genuinely beneficial for voice quality.